kubernetes-sigs/gateway-api/site-src/v1alpha2/references/policy-attachment.md

 used to set defaults and requirements for an entire GatewayClass.

 ### Targeting External Services
-In some cases (likely limited to mesh) users may want to apply policies to requests to external services.
+In some cases (likely limited to mesh or egress) users may want to apply policies to requests to external services.
 To accomplish this, implementations can choose to support a refernce to a virtual resource type:

 ```yaml
 kind: RetryPolicy